Brainwoders Facebook

 FAQs

 Q1.
-What is the difference between an air hostess and a flight attendant?
+What’s the difference between an air hostess and a flight attendant?

 Q5.
 How can I become an air hostess?